This is a huge week for trail & ultra! Here’s what you need to know:

 • Lacks compression of other socks in this guide

-The Paka Ankle Socks are supremely soft running socks that are comfortable, lightweight, and breathable.
+The Paka Essential Crew Socks are supremely soft, comfortable, lightweight, and breathable running socks.
 Yes, even our feet deserve buttery smooth apparel, and this sock wraps our feet in silky soft alpaca wool while providing all the performance we need in a running sock.
-You will remove these socks from their packaging and not want to put them down because they feel velvety and plush.
-Note these socks are also available in a crew version, which is equally soft and stretchy and offers more ankle protection on the trail.
+These socks are also available in an ankle version, which is equally soft and stretchy and a favorite at iRunFar.

-These socks are made in Peru using a blend of alpaca wool Tencel, a fiber derived from eucalyptus wood pulp, nylon, and spandex.
+These socks are made in Peru using a blend of alpaca wool, Tencel, which is a fiber derived from eucalyptus wood pulp, nylon, and spandex.
 Both alpaca wool and nylon are soft, lightweight fibers, so this medium-cushion sock feels very smooth and light.
-Likewise, Tencel (a brand name for fibers called lyocell) is known for its super-soft feel and sustainability since it usually comes from sustainably harvested trees and produces less toxic waste in manufacturing than other synthetics.
-On the topic of sustainability, it’s also worth pointing out that Paka is a certified B-Corporation.

 Material: 41% alpaca fiber, 8% Tencel, 50% recycled nylon, 1% spandex